 I will make several rounds of phone calls through the year to discuss your child’s progress.
-I will also email and text if parents would like this as well.
+I will often communicate through email or notes home, as well.

 Transition to Kindergarten

 It is very important to us for your child to feel comfortable when they start in our kindergarten program.
 Kindergarteners to be, will have a chance to visit the kindergarten classroom several times before the start of school.
-We will also have an ORIENTATION for children and parents in April.
-Also a KINDERGARTEN PICNIC will be held in August.
+A kindergarten picnic will be held in August.
 A summer welcoming letter will be sent home at the beginning of August.
-The preschool children each year have a free play Friday at the end of each month where Ms. Ristow’s class and our kindergarten switch places.
-This helps our preschoolers become familiar with the kindergarten classroom and teachers.

 Your child’s birthday is a special day.
 If you would like to send in a special treat, this is okay.
 To comply with NAEYC program standard 5.B.02 “Staff take steps to ensure the safety of food brought from homes, food that comes from home for sharing among the children must be either whole fruits or commercially prepared packaged foods in factory sealed containers.”
 Food from home that does not comply with this standard will not be accepted.
 We want to ensure families that the safety of their children is one of our top priorities.